jlacefie/sparksqltest/README.md

 This project is based on the examples provided in the spark-driver-demo found here:  https://github.com/DataStaxCodeSamples/spark-driver-demo

-It uses a set of csv files containing historical MLB statistics, loads them via the cqlsh COPY command, and then demonstrates the use of Spark SQL found in the 4.6 DataStax Enterprise.
+It uses a set of csv files containing historical MLB statistics, loads them via the cqlsh COPY command, and then demonstrates the use of Spark SQL found in 4.6 DataStax Enterprise.

 # Set Up